-For those who admire images from the Victorian period, Arbuckle trade cards are a very appealing collectors' item.
-Originally developed as a publicity tool for Arbuckle Brothers Coffee Company in the late 19th century as a means of increasing coffee sales, these cards have become a highly collectible item in the 21st century.
+For those who admire images from the Victorian period, Arbuckle trade cards are a very appealing collectors item.
+Originally developed as a publicity tool for Arbuckle Brothers Coffee Company in the late 19th century as a means of increasing coffee sales, these cards have become a highly collectible item for card collectors today.

 Origins of Arbuckle Trade Cards

 The Arbuckle brothers were marketers ahead of their time.
 Arbuckle trade cards are an early example of a customer loyalty program.
 These cards were distributed exclusively as inserts inside packages of Arbuckle Brothers coffee.

 Unless you purchased the company's coffee on an ongoing basis, there was no way for you to add cards to your collection.
 In order to encourage consumers to collect the trade cards, the cards were created in several different numbered series, effectively compelling collectors to purchase more coffee in order to complete their sets.